Teaching/Mentoring

 WHY I TEACH

-As a corollary to this overarching aim, I want my students to gain the skills necessary for self-government.
-First, I prod my students to abandon their easygoing relativism and thereby obtain a measure of intellectual grit.
-Relativism as an intellectual posture, by contrast, generally demands no effort, no wrestling, and no real thinking about the most important concerns.
-I teach my students that their happiness depends, in no small degree, on their ability to recognize this and devote themselves to the difficult but wonderful business of figuring life out.
-Second, by learning to read original texts with care, my students emerge with an appreciation for our political traditions.
-Coming face-to-face with Xenophon, Augustine, Locke, Abraham Lincoln, or Martin Luther King exposes students to beauty and nobility that both transcend our own time and deepen our understanding of it.
-Third, as a teacher I aim to help produce good writers.
-My students are encouraged to focus relentlessly on the essentials of proving a thesis and assessing evidence.
-I am proud of the fact that every student essay receives words of praise and suggestions for improvement.
+As a corollary to this overarching aim, I want my students to gain the skills necessary for self-government and participation in civil society.
+First, I prod my students to obtain a measure of intellectual grit.
+Politics raises very tough questions and fundamental challenges that can only be solved, or at least investigated, through prolonged and careful study.
+Second, I cultivate an appreciation for our political traditions.
+Coming face-to-face with Xenophon, Augustine, Locke, Abraham Lincoln, or Martin Luther King exposes students to beauty and nobility that both transcend our own time and deepen our understanding of America’s unique institutions and historical experience.
+Third, as a teacher I aim to help produce good writers and collegial discussants.
+My students are encouraged to focus relentlessly on the essentials of arguing a thesis and assessing evidence.

 TEACHING INTERESTS